Dubez/weath/README.md

 The link to my screencast presentation is: https://youtu.be/mqdptAMCqvk

-A docker container  of this application and related information can be found here: docker pull dubez/node-app
+A docker container  of this application and related information can be found here: https://hub.docker.com/r/dubez/node-app/ The container is private and can be pulled using the command below:

+                            $ docker pull dubez/node-app